lmar13/clients-manager/README.md

 - **Description:** A simple Angular application for managing clients.
 - **Technologies:** Angular, Angular Material, NgRx, Reactive Forms
 - **Deployment:** Hosted on Netlify with a custom domain.
+- **Database:**  Hosted on Neon (PostgreSQL), and connected with Netlify via plugin.
+Uses Drizzle ORM with SQLite for data management.
+- **Netlify Functions:** Used for serverless functions to handle backend logic.
 - **RWD Support:** Landscape view for better readability of the client table.

 Note: Project is hard to test locally due to the need for a database connection.
 It uses Drizzle ORM with SQLite and Netlify Dev for local development (https://docs.netlify.com/cli/get-started/#install-the-netlify-cli).
 Without a proper database setup, some features may not work as expected.